School of Health Related Professions

 3. Provide evidence of 24 hours of observation under an occupational therapist or an occupational therapy assistant in at least three (3) varied occupational therapy clinical departments (i.e., practice settings) within the two (2) calendar years preceding the application deadline; A maximum of eight (8) observation hours can be obtained from completion of an internship, employment in a setting (i.e. working as a rehab technician), volunteering in a setting, and/or completing UMMC online virtual observation modules;

 4. Complete all prerequisite courses with the following stipulations.
-By the end of the fall semester of which the application is submitted, at least four (4) of the seven (7) prerequisite courses must be completed; completion of all seven (7) courses by the deadline is preferred.
+Students should have completed or be enrolled in at least four (4) of the seven (7) prerequisites course by the application deadline.
 Students must achieve a grade of "C" or better on each prerequisite course with a minimum prerequisite average of 3.0 on a 4.0 scale.

 5. Upon invitation, complete an interview with representatives from the Occupational Therapy Admissions Committee.